 Many financial markets (especially securities and futures markets) have, in addition to the settlement mechanism, a clearinghouse that provides further assurance that transactions will settle by interposing itself as the legal counterparty to both sides of the original transaction.
 The clearinghouse typically imposes margin requirements or other controls on member transactions while also maintaining its own financial resources and/or the ability to call on its members' resources.
-Although clearinghouses have the ability to contain financial distress, they can also magnify it-as the 1987 stock market crash vividly illustrates-if problems are severe enough to call the integrity of the clearinghouse into question.
+Although clearinghouses have the ability to contain financial distress, the concentration of settlement risk in an exchange has the potential to focus it-as the 1987 stock market crash vividly illustrates-if problems are severe enough to call the integrity of the clearinghouse into question.

-Role of Central Banks
+The Role of Central Banks